Netball Australia is the national governing body for netball in Australia.

 These days, netball is the biggest team sport in Australia, played by over 1.2 million men, women and children all over the country.
 It’s also the number one participation sport for Australian girls.
 Netball Australia’s job is to foster that growth.
 To connect with local communities, protect the reputation of the game, and empower women to shine.

 In 1938, Australia took on New Zealand in the world’s first international netball match (which we won, just quietly, 40-11).
 Australian netball has flourished ever since.
-Our national squad, the Samsung Diamonds, are Commonwealth Games and World Cup champions, and the official number one team in the world.
-Our Samsung Super Netball competition is the leading women’s sporting league on the planet, with televised audiences of over 8 million.
+Our national squad, the Origin Diamonds, are Commonwealth Games and World Cup champions, and the official number one team in the world.
+Our Suncorp Super Netball competition is the leading women’s sporting league on the planet, with televised audiences of over 8 million.

 While other codes are just waking up to the power of female sport, Australian netball has been leading the charge for the better part of a century.
 Female empowerment is in our DNA.